 This section describes what Kiva does.
 Lending on Kiva is risky and you might not get repaid what you lend.
 Please read our page called “The risks of lending” for more information on the different types of risk you assume when you make a loan.

-You may participate in the Program as a Lender by creating an online account on the Website registered to your email address.
-All transactions between Lenders and Borrowers or Field Partners must be conducted through a Kiva account - technically speaking, Kiva may, in certain circumstances, be considered the "lender" on your behalf when you make Loans on the Website.
-The amount of funds you have available in your Kiva account that you have deposited – whether from your personal funds or value from a Kiva Card (as defined below in Section 2.4) – and is freely available to be lent is referred to as your "Kiva Credit."
-If you make a Loan (as defined in the next sentence) through the Website, you are instructing Kiva to apply your Kiva Credit to fund the specific Loan you have designated on the Website.
-All Kiva Credit in your Kiva account must be lent and repaid to your account before you can withdraw it, and you must have a PayPal account to withdraw funds from Kiva’s system.
+You may participate in the Program as a Lender by creating an online account on the Website registered to your email address, or by using a guest checkout feature, as described below in Section 1.2.
+If you participate via Kiva’s mobile app, you may not have access to all Website features and functionality through the app; however, you can access all your account settings, functionality, and information about your lending history through Kiva’s website at kiva.org.
+All transactions between Lenders and Borrowers or Field Partners (“Loans”) must be conducted through a Kiva account, except when making a guest Loan.
+Technically speaking, there is no direct contractual relationship between you and the Field Partners or Borrowers designated to receive your funds, and Kiva may, in certain circumstances, be considered the "lender" on your behalf when you make Loans on the Website.
+The funds you have available in your Kiva account which are freely available to be lent – whether deposited from your personal funds, value from a Kiva Card (as defined below in Section 1.12), or repayments on previously made Loans – are referred to as your "Kiva Credit."
+If you make a Loan through the Website, whether manually or via Kiva’s Auto-Lending feature (as defined below), you are instructing Kiva to apply your Kiva Credit to fund a Borrower and/or Field Partner through the Website.
+All amounts deposited in your Kiva account must be lent through the Website and/or donated to Kiva.
+If Kiva receives repayments on your Loans from the applicable Borrowers/Field Partners, such repayment amounts will not be returned to your Kiva account unless and until you instruct Kiva to apply such amounts toward another Loan.
+Alternatively, you can request that Kiva pay you an amount equivalent to such repayments by requesting a withdrawal.
+You must have both a Kiva account and a PayPal account to receive and withdraw repayments.

 You have to create an account to lend on Kiva.
 Money in your account is called “Kiva credit” and it can be used to make loans on Kiva.
 You can’t withdraw money from your account until it’s been lent out to a borrower and repaid to your account.
 You need to have a PayPal account to withdraw your money.